AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 <center><img src="{{ site.url }}/images/stacked_bars.png"></center>
 <br>

-Ok, that's not helpful really at all in this case, but I kept it there for the code example.
+Ok, that's not helpful really at all in this case, but I kept it here for the code example.
+(Also, note that the biofilm sample has a large proportion of Alphaproteobacteria – possibly supporting what we saw above about it having the lowest Shannon diversity estimate, IF the majority of these are represented by the same ASV.)
 Another way to look would be using boxplots where each box is a major taxon, with each point being colored based on its sample type.

 ```
 ggplot(filt_major_taxa_proportions_tab_for_plot.g2, aes(Major_Taxa, Proportion)) +